lucasmodrich/lucasmodrich.github.io/_posts/2008-06-05-all-aboard-the-paddy-wagon.md

 It was absolutely amazing to be driven through neighborhoods that were, and still are, controlled by para-military organizations (UDF, UFF, IRA, etc).

-Firstly we toured the Prodestant neighbourhoods.
-It was an eire feeling to see large murals on the sides of houses and flags flying indicating the teritory you were currently standing on.
+Firstly we toured the Protestant neighbourhoods.
+It was an eire feeling to see large murals on the sides of houses and flags flying indicating the territory you were currently standing on.

 Next we moved onto the Catholic neighborhoods - again this was an experience due mainly to the the existence of the 'Peace Walls'.
 The 'Peace Wall' is a massive wall that effectively separates the Protestant neighborhoods from the Catholic Neighborhoods - for their own good, and safety.

-It was absolutly mind blowing for us to then move on through a set of gates that still (during peace time) close at night - and appearently you don't want to be caught on the wrong side of the gate once it is closed unless your family want to pick you up in hospital the next day (if your lucky).
+It was absolutely mind blowing for us to then move on through a set of gates that still (during peace time) close at night - and apparently you don't want to be caught on the wrong side of the gate once it is closed unless your family want to pick you up in hospital the next day (if your lucky).

 We were all allowed to jump out of the taxi at the peace wall and sign it.
 Finding a small place amongst millions of other names was hard, but possibly nothing compared to the struggle that still occurs locally - even with peace declared in the region.

 Once within the walls and onto the Catholic territory suddenly Catholic churches and schools appear everywhere.
 We also toured to the the headquarters of Sinn Fein - the supposed political wing of the IRA.

-Heading home to our hostel, we passed back into Protestant controlled territory (which faction I can't recall), the only advice our cab driver could give to us was "Walk up and down themain street your in, but don't venture down this way.
+Heading home to our hostel, we passed back into Protestant controlled territory (which faction I can't recall), the only advice our cab driver could give to us was "Walk up and down the main street your in, but don't venture down this way.
 They won't care who you are..."

 This was also the reason our hostel was named the 'Belfast Palace' rather than 'Paddies Palace' as it is in every other town - the reason given was "No reason to hold a red rag to a bull!
 That would be just asking for trouble!"

 While overall we had a great time in Belfast, our time there really showed us that the place is still not right - there is obviously still a lot of pent up tension and hostility.
 Basically its peace because the stories don't make it to the news anymore.
-The para-military groups have stopped their large scale campains to concerntrate on control of teritory, drugs, and keeping each other in check.
+The para-military groups have stopped their large scale campaigns to concentrate on control of territory, drugs, and keeping each other in check.

 Leaving Belfast, we headed for the far north coast to explore the Giants Causeway - a geological structure that actually looks man made.
 The causeway is made up of thousands of hexagonal shaped stones that look like they have bee assembled by man and stretch out into the ocean.
 Its an awesome sight to see.